o-charts/manuals/oesenc_en_US.md

 ## Get charts online

+### Online USB Key Dongle

+1. Download and install the oeSENC plugin (only for OpenCPN 5.0 version and above).
+If you have already the oeSENC plugin installed, update to the latest version.

+2. Go to OpenCPN, Options → Plugins → oeSENC and enable it.

+3. Go to o-charts shop and license the chart sets you are interested in.
+Remember your access data to o-charts shop (email and password), you will need them later.
+Ignore this step if you have already bought your charts.

+4. Plug the USB Key Dongle into a USB port of your device.

+5. Go to OpenCPN, Options → Charts → oeSENC charts tab and press Refresh Chart List.
+Use the arrows to show the hidden tabs.

+6. Login with your o-charts shop access data.

+7. Follow on screen instructions to  download and install to your system the charts sets you licensed on the o-charts shop.

+8. Once the chart has been built for your USB Key Dongle you will get an email with a link to download your chart.
+You can ignore this email.

+9. The USB Key Dongle allows to install the oeSENC charts in as many systems as you want.
+However, only in the system where the USB Key Dongle is plugged in, the license is active and will display the charts.

 ### Online Windows/Mac/Linux

 1. Download and install the [oeSENC plugin](https://opencpn.org/OpenCPN/plugins/oesenc.html) (only for OpenCPN 4.6 version and above).
 If you have already the oeSENC plugin installed, update to the latest version.